By: Team SE-EDU Since: Jun 2016 Licence: MIT

 |

-Both commands are quite similar, only slightly difference is additional index argument for bookmark
+Both commands are quite similar, only slightly difference is additional index argument for bookmark, and calling different

 3.2.1.
 Design Considerations